rapid7/insightconnect-plugins/rapid7_insightvm_cloud/help.md

 # Version History

-* 2.0.0 - Fixed issues in actions and help doc
+* 2.0.0 - Fix issue where string data-type should be date in actions | Update docs
 * 1.0.0 - Initial plugin

 # Links